Velocity: How is it useful?

 Winning in the marketplace depends, in part, on a strategy.
 There are potentially many ways to win: work faster, learn faster, release before the competition, etc, etc.

-Velocity is by no means the only thing to know.
-But it is one key thing to know.
+Velocity is by no means the only thing to work on.
+But it is one key thing.

-The two main levers that the PO has to increase BV delivered are: (1) help increase the Team’s velocity, and (2) increase the value of the stories, specifically the BVPs (business value points) per SP.
+The two main levers that the PO has to increase BV delivered are: (1) help increase the Team’s velocity, and (2) increase the value of the stories selected, specifically the BVPs (business value points) per SP.
 A bit more generally, increase the average ROI per SP delivered.

 Helps Managers